-Emphasis of matter
+Emphasis of matter - regulatory non-compliance

-Note 2 to the financial statements sets out the Company's non-compliance with requirements of its trust deed that relate to its related party exposure limit, large exposure limit and its minimum capital.
-The note also sets out the actions being taken by the Company to address those matters with the Company's supervisor
+Note 2 to the financial statements sets out the Company's non-compliance with requirements of its trust deed that relate to its related party exposure limit, concentration of debtors and its minimum capital.
+The note also sets out the actions being taken by the Company to address those matters with the Company's supervisor.